 The document is produced on a tri-annual basis, with statistics accrued in February, June, and October.
 The trendy survey was carried out between 12 and 26 June.

-New Delhi: DHFL inventory persisted in rallying for the second day in a row on Wednesday, rising 11 percentage, after the organization said it become working with stakeholders and creditors to ensure resolution of liquidity problems, with none haircut to the creditors.
+New Delhi: DHFL inventory persisted in rallying for the second day on Wednesday, rising 11 percent, after the organization began working with stakeholders and creditors to resolve liquidity problems, with no haircut to the creditors.

 The scrip jumped eleven.07 percent to shut at Rs fifty-6.20 at the BSE.
 During the day, it zoomed 17.88 percent to Rs 59.65